 Flaking and Lifting Paint

+Treatment to stabilise and consolidate flaking and lifting paint is a common cause for restoration.
 There are numerous reasons why the paint layer can begin to lift away from the canvas, with water damage being one of them.
 As mentioned with regards to blooming, when the varnish layer is compromised, the paint underneath loses protection and is subsequently at risk.
 The paint layer becomes more fragile when exposed to water and a damp canvas does not make a good support.

+Due to flaking paint being a frequent issue, it is understandable not to immediately realise that water has caused such damage.
 One telltale sign that the flaking paint is caused by water damage can sometimes be the pattern of paint losses.
 If the losses run vertically, that is normally a good indication that water has spread in this way down the painting.

 Staining of the canvas and stretcher bars

+Sometimes the most quickest way to check if a painting has water damage is by examining the back of the canvas and the stretcher bars.
+For water damaged paintings, there is often a very dark and substantial stain, and a similar patch may also be seen on the stretcher bars.
 If varnish permeates through the canvas it is possible to confuse this with water marks, but water staining will have a more defined border whereas marks from varnish will likely not be confined to one area of the painting.

 If you think your painting may have experienced water damage and you would like our advice, please contact us for our detailed, obligation-free recommendations.